-- j. establishing guidelines and instructions within the framework of the OER to assess and determine the results of examinations and final examinations, including the pass/fail regulation; - k. granting exemption from taking one or more examinations on one of the grounds specified in the OER; - l. where applicable, extending the period of validity of pass results for examinations, as specified in the OER: - m. in exceptional cases, deciding whether an examination must be taken orally, in written form or in another way, notwithstanding the provisions of the OER; - n. in exceptional cases, deciding whether an examination must be held in public, notwithstanding the provisions of the OER; - o. granting exemption from the obligation to participate in practical assignments required for admission to the examination concerned, possibly with the imposition of alternative requirements in exceptional cases, deciding whether an examination must be taken orally, in written form or in another way, the provisions of the OER; - p. taking appropriate measures and imposing sanctions if a student or external examination candidate (extraneus) is found to have committed fraud as well as enforcing the Academic Honour code in accordance with that which is specified on the subject in the Student Handbook of the degree programme. - q. granting effective measures for following a programme and taking examinations to students with a functional disability as referred to in the Equal Treatment Act on the grounds of handicap or chronic illness; - r. appointing examiners.
+- 1. establishing guidelines and instructions within the framework of the OER to assess and determine the results of examinations and final examinations, including the pass/fail regulation; - m. granting exemption from taking one or more examinations on one of the grounds specified in the OER; - n. where applicable, extending the period of validity of pass results for examinations, as specified in the OER; - o. in exceptional cases, deciding whether an examination must be taken orally, in written form, online, on campus, or in another way, notwithstanding the provisions of the OER; - p. in exceptional cases, deciding whether an examination must be held in public, notwithstanding the provisions of the OER; - q. granting exemption from the obligation to participate in practical assignments required for admission to the examination concerned, possibly with the imposition of alternative requirements in exceptional cases; - r. taking appropriate measures and imposing sanctions if a student or external examination candidate (extraneus) is found to have committed fraud as well as enforcing the Academic Honour code in accordance with that which is specified on the subject in the Student Handbook of the degree programme. - s. granting effective facilities for following classes and taking examinations to students with a functional disability as referred to in the Equal Treatment (Disability and Chronic Illness) Act; - t. appointing examiners.